 By Bianca Mendez

 Even the most ambitious people can reach a rough patch in their career path.
 Just ask Sarah Vermunt—she’s totally been there.
 It was a breakdown in Starbucks that made her realize that being a professor was not for her, and she needed a change.
 So, she followed her passion and founded Careergasm, a career coaching business to help stuck people like her former self find their passions and make a career out of it.
-And now, she’s helping you you navigate those twists and turns that having a successful career comes with her new book Careergasm: Find Your Way to Feel-Good Work.
+And now, she’s helping you navigate those twists and turns that having a successful career comes with in her two new books Careergasm: Find Your Way To Feel-Good Work and Career Rookie: A Get-It-Together Guide for Grads, Students, and Career Newbies.
 Ed sat down with Sarah to talk about her career path her advice for those who are in a rut themselves, so they don’t need to have a Starbucks breakdown themselves.

 Can you walk me through your career path before launching Careergasm and what lead up to it?